a-JAVA-chip-frappuccino/Phase-1-DOMEvents/README.md

 ## Objectives

-By the end of today's lecture, you will be able to name three of the most commonly-seen event listeners, and will also know the process behind adding an event listener to the DOM and triggering it.
+By the end of today's lecture, you will be able to name four of the most commonly-seen event listeners, and will also know the process behind adding an event listener to the DOM and triggering it.

 ## Lesson Plan